neilpate/rustybits/DEEP_DIVE.md

 - **Flash**: Typically 4-20KB for simple examples
 - **RAM**: Static allocation preferred (no heap allocator)
 - **Stack**: Usually 2-8KB depending on recursion depth

+## The Embedded Rust Ecosystem

+These examples leverage the power of Rust's embedded ecosystem to hide much of the low-level complexity:

+### Hardware Abstraction Layers
+- **`microbit-v2` crate**: Provides a high-level board abstraction - you get simple functions like `board.display_pins.row1` instead of manually configuring GPIO registers
+- **`nrf52833-hal` crate**: Handles the Nordic chip specifics - timers, GPIO, and peripherals are wrapped in safe, easy-to-use APIs
+- **`cortex-m-rt` crate**: Takes care of the startup sequence, memory layout, and low-level ARM Cortex-M details

+### What's Hidden Away
+Behind the simple Rust code are hundreds of lines of:
+- **Register manipulation**: Direct hardware register reads/writes for GPIO, timers, clocks
+- **Memory layout configuration**: Linker scripts defining where code and data live in flash/RAM
+- **Startup code**: Assembly routines that run before your `main()` function
+- **Interrupt vectors**: Hardware interrupt handling and vector tables
+- **Clock configuration**: Setting up the chip's various clock sources and frequencies

+### Memory Layout
+The project uses auto-generated memory layout from the `microbit-v2` crate, which provides:
+- Flash memory mapping for the nRF52833 (typically starts at 0x00000000)
+- RAM allocation compatible with the micro:bit v2 (typically starts at 0x20000000)
+- Stack and heap configuration for the Cortex-M4 processor
+- Bootloader compatibility (leaves space for the micro:bit's built-in bootloader)

+This layered approach allows you to write high-level, safe Rust code while the ecosystem handles the embedded systems complexity underneath.